How Does a Heated Car Seat Work?

 Just like many of the systems within a car, heated seats run on a relay switch.
 The relay switch is a relatively simple mechanical trigger that allows the device to begin receiving power.
 Used much like a railway stitch which allows trains to switch tracks, a relay allows electricity to switch circuits from a small amount of power to a much larger source.
 When the seats are turned on, a small amount of electricity begins flowing into the coil from an initial circuit.
 This initial circuit does not have much power output and is only used to create enough energy in the coil so that a magnetic field can form.
 The magnetic field pulls a lever and flips the relay switch for the heated seats to now receive power directly from the battery of the car.

 A thermostat is included within the seat covers as a precaution against overheating If allowed to run, the heating coil within the seats would continue to heat indefinitely.
 This overheating could cause a fire, injury, or damage to the entire car.
 As a precaution, the thermostat is set to monitor the heat output.
-Once the heat reaches the thermostats set temperature, it stops the relay power, the relay switch is closed, and the seats receive less power (or no power) until they cool down.
+Once the heat reaches the thermostats set temperature, it stops the relay power, the relay switch is opened, and the seats receive less power (or no power) until they cool down.
 When the seats begin to cool off too much, the initial relay is triggered by the thermostat and the seats are heated by the battery once more.

 The thermostat is also what controls the high and low settings within many heated car seats.
 The buttons on the steering wheel or seat bracket connect to different setting levels for the thermostat.
 This allows for the thermostat to have several levels at which it turns on or off to control the heat.